traitecoevo/infinitylists/README.md

 <!-- badges: end -->

-This Shiny-based application allows users to extract species occurrence data from the Atlas of Living Australia (ALA) or the Global Biodiversity Information Facility (GBIF) and generate a species list for any defined area.
+This Shiny-based application allows users to extract species occurrence data from national or global databases to generate a species list for any defined area.
 All records associated with either a physical voucher (stored in herbaria or museums), or a photographic voucher or audio file uploaded to iNaturalist are extracted.
 For each species within the defined area, the application will return voucher type, number of vouchers, date of the most recent voucher, spatial coordinates, voucher location, and the voucher collector.
 Records are displayed both in a table and on a map, and are downloadable as a CSV.

-The app is currently using data downloaded on 17 February 2025.
+The pre-loaded data was downloaded at the time listed in the releases section of github, but the user can also download up-to-date date following the code below.

 ## Which records are returned?